Sam Diaz | 7-minute read

 DLCD is now working with a Rules Advisory Committee (RAC) composed of farmers, county planners, property rights activists, tourism representatives, state agencies and land use activists to review Oregon’s regulations around farm stands.
 The department’s proposed rules maintain the existing statutory definition of farm stands, i.e., structures designed for the sale of farm crops and livestock grown on the farm and other farms in the area.
 The proposed rules also make no changes to existing legal limits on the quantity of incidental retail sales and promotional activities allowed at farm stands.
 Instead, the proposed rules suggest clearer definitions to help distinguish between what’s allowed at a farm stand and what is considered an agritourism event.
 Specifically, the department’s draft rules propose:

-• Incidental items must have a direct relationship to the farm’s goods.
+- Incidental items must have a direct relationship to the farm’s goods.
 Selling a T-shirt with your farm’s logo on it, or a pumpkin-carving kit on your pumpkin patch?
 You’re good to go.
 Selling Italian pasta, imported pottery, or random trinkets?
 That’s not a farm stand.
 See page 3 of the DLCD draft proposal, in red text.

-• Promotional activities at farm stands should encourage the sale of farm goods or livestock.
+- Promotional activities at farm stands should encourage the sale of farm goods or livestock.
 Events like fundraisers, dinners, or concerts can be great ways to connect people to farmland, and they are allowed under existing agritourism or commercial event permits – but they aren’t considered farm stand activities.
 The rule changes simply clarify which permits are needed for these types of events.
 See pages 3-4 lf the DLCD draft proposal, under "The relationship between promotional activities and farm stand products."

-• Local agricultural area: The farm stand statute authorizes farm stands to sell crops and livestock grown in the local agricultural area.
+- Local agricultural area: The farm stand statute authorizes farm stands to sell crops and livestock grown in the local agricultural area.
 DLCD’s existing and proposed rules expand the definition of local agricultural area to the entire state of Oregon plus counties in bordering states.
 See page 2 of the DLCD draft proposal.

 If adopted, would these rules create new fees or endanger agritourism?

 No. Farm use activities like U-pick berries, pumpkin patches, and educational tours have always been allowed in exclusive farm use zones and will not require additional permitting to keep operating under DLCD’s proposed rules.
-The rules also won’t change what’s required for commercial events or agritourism activities that already need a separate permit.
+The rules also wouldn't change what’s required for commercial events or agritourism activities that already need a separate permit.

 The proposed rule revisions apply only to new farm stand permits.
 That is, when a farm operator wants to build a structure in the EFU zone in order to sell farm crops and livestock that are produced on that farm and other area farms, the revised rules would apply.
-If a farm wants to expand their offerings to include activities the don't already provide, they may need a new permit.
+If a farm wants to expand their offerings to include activities they don't already provide, they may need a new permit.

 Maintaining the balance